Metal-Snake/rom-hack-manager/README.md

 To download (and patch) a hack, you have to specify:

-- _Name_: A name of your choosing (usually the name of the hack).
+- _Name_ (optional): A name of your choosing (usually the name of the hack).
   This will be the name of the folder created by the tool inside the game folder.
+If left empty, the tool will use the zip file name (without extension).
 - _Download URL or local zip path_: Either a URL for downloading the zip file (for example, from SMWCentral) or a path to a local .zip file.
 On macOS and Linux you can use `~` as a shortcut for your home directory (for example: